Nikolay Sednin: Biography

 Nikolay Sednin was born in Izmail, Ukraine.
 He began painting in 1974, and in 1979 he became a participant in the first major exhibition.

-From 1987 to 1991, he studied at the Grekov Odessa Art School.
-A few years later he was elected to the Board of the Odessa Art Fund.
+From 1987 to 1991, he studied at the Grekov Odesa Art School.
+A few years later he was elected to the Board of the Odesa Art Fund.

-From 1989 to 1992, Nikolai conducted an art experiment, which culminated in the creation of a poetry collection, Drawings from Words (Publishing House Versiya, Odessa, 1996).
+From 1989 to 1992, Nikolai conducted an art experiment, which culminated in the creation of a poetry collection, Drawings from Words (Publishing House Versiya, Odesa, 1996).

 Nikolai first came to Moscow in 1994 to participate in a major art project, Mystical Reality.
 In 1996, the State Tretyakov Gallery's Art Council granted Nikolai Sednin the right to open a personal exhibition in this museum.

 In 1998, Nikolai Sednin moved to Russia and currently works in Moscow.

 Work on custom painted portraits began after the artist moved to Moscow.
 In 2000, Nikolai Sednin – the author of the first full-length portrait of the President of the Russian Federation Vladimir Putin.

 In 2002, in the State Duma of the Russian Federation, works from the series Portraits were presented in the project «Dee-Art – Art of the 21st Century.
 In 2012, the portrait of Vladimir Etush The Great Illusionist is exhibited as part of the international art project of the Ardena Gallery Masterpieces of the Future and the Present.
 The works of outstanding contemporary artists and antique paintings of the XVIII – XX centuries.

 Since 2002, Nikolai Sednin has been involved in photography at the Sednin Studio Company that he created.
 The beauty of the images of the female body was reflected in the cycles of his photocompositions Cocoon, Cell, Mystical Sisters.

 In 2011, in Paris, at the largest in Europe competition PX3 PRIX DE LA PHOTOGRAPHIE PARIS, photocompositions from the Cell cycle were awarded two gold medals in the categories Fine Art / Nudes – Professional and People's Choice Awards.
 In 2012, works from this cycle were awarded the Trierenberg Super Circuit Gold Medal Of Excellence at the World Photographic Oscars Competition.

 In 2012, the name of the artist was included in the international Internet project of the Unified Artistic Rating The Greatest Artists of the World of the 18th–21st Centuries.

 In 2016, world sales of the book Encyclopedia Art Parallels were launched.
 The book covers the 30-year period of Nikolai Sednin's work and is a cultural encyclopedia based on a comparison of artifacts and masterpieces of art from different eras with the works of the master.
 The electronic version of the virtual museum, created on the basis of the book, is available in 50 countries of the world.